Key Takeaways

 Protect Wake Time

-Even when recovering, try to wake within an hour of your normal time.
-Consistency in wake time is more important than consistency in bedtime.
+This one surprised me.
+Even when you're recovering, try to wake within an hour of your normal time.
+Consistent wake time matters more than consistent bedtime for keeping your internal clock stable.

 The Recovery Timeline